-These extensions are ergonoic and well designed.
-The 15 round magazine is a bit much in length and looks a little ridiculous in both the P365XL and the especially in the Sig P365.
+These extensions are ergonomic and well designed.
+The 15 round magazine is a bit much in length and looks a little ridiculous in both the P365XL and especially in the Sig P365.

 One thing Sig has done really well on these guns is the undercut.
 The Sig P365XL is a very small gun but I can get all my fingers on the grip of the gun and I can get half my pinky on the grip of the smaller Sig P365.

 The issue with this guns is not the front o the girp but the rear potion.
 If you make a fist with your hand you’ll notice the bottom of your palm hangs much lower than your fingers.
 This means that your palms will likely hang off the back of the grip with both the Sig P365 and The Sig P365 XL.

 On the smaller Sig P365 there are sharp corners under the backstrap of the grip that will poke your hand unless you have really small hands.
 It’s not painful but it is annoying.
 The Sig P365XL doens’t have the same issue although your hand will still extend past the backstrap.
 Sig recontoured that area of the grip on the XL frame is quite ergonomic.

 An issue most people will have with both guns is the magazine not dropping free unless you fully break you grip on the gun.
 Most people’s palm will sit below the grip and stop the magazine from dropping free.
 Most people don’t carry a spare magazine when carrying concealed but if you do this is something you’ll want to be sure to train around.